chris-rose-one/battleship/README.md

 you can run as many instances of 'battleship_client.py' as you like.

-as clients connect to 'battleship_server.py' it will 2 x 2 serve them a new game and control its logic. when a game ends by annihilation of a players force or the opponent disconnects from the server. the client will delay 10 seconds before rejoining the servers games queue.
+as clients connect to 'battleship_server.py' it will 2 x 2 serve them a new game and control its logic.</br>
+when a game ends by annihilation of a players force or the opponent disconnects from the server.</br>
+the client will delay 10 seconds before rejoining the servers games queue.

-sockets allow the programs to communicate on your local computer or accross your LAN it is quite interesting to load the task manager, hone in on python network traffic and watch the data transfer
+sockets allow the programs to communicate on your local computer or accross your LAN.</br>
+it is quite interesting to load the task manager, hone in on python network traffic and watch the data transfer.